 Google even offered to help cover moving costs for those who need to relocate to be closer to an office.
 Leaders at Google, including co-founder Sergey Brin, have been pushing for more time in the office, saying it helps with innovation and teamwork.
 This isn’t a company-wide rule for everyone, but certain teams are now expected to be in more often.

-Planned office returns (as of May 2025)
+Planned office returns in 2025

 - Bank of New York Mellon is asking employees to come into the office four days a week starting September 2, 2025.
 Right now, it’s three days.
 Leaders at the bank say being together more often will help people work and learn better as a team.